-Over a quarter (26%) of American adults didn’t have sex at all in 2021, according to the latest General Social Survey (GSS), a national representative survey of American adults released most years since 1972.
+American sex has been in the news.
+Over a quarter (26%) of American adults didn’t have sex at all in 2021, according to the latest General Social Survey (GSS), a nationally representative survey of American adults released most years since 1972.

 The general response to that startling statistic would probably be something along the lines of, “Doesn’t that make sense with COVID keeping people at home and socially distanced?”